yecril71pl/cpp-docs.pl-pl/docs/mfc/tn014-custom-controls.md

     // insert code to delete an item from this list box
     ```

-- Dla pola kombi własnym rysowania:
+- Dla samorysowania pól kombi:

     ```cpp
     CComboBox:MeasureItem(LPMEASUREITEMSTRUCT);